 Cedar berries come from eastern red cedar trees (Juniperus virginiana) that can grow as tall as 50 feet.
 The juniper berries used for flavoring come from the Juniperus communis, which can be a sprawling shrub or a tree that can grow as tall as 52 feet.
-Both eastern red cedar trees and Juniperus communis plants produce berries that are a dark blue and about the size of large peppercorns.
-Neither cedar berries not juniper berries are eaten raw; instead, they are dried and often crushed.
-Note that cedar and juniper berries become black when they dry out and can easily be mistaken for peppercorns.
-The crushed berry can then be used as a spice.
+Both eastern red cedar trees and Juniperus communis plants produce berries that are dark blue and about the size of large peppercorns.
+Neither cedar berries nor juniper berries are eaten raw; instead, they are dried and often crushed.
+The crushed berries can then be used as a spice.
+How else do they compare?
+Let’s dive in.

 How does the flavor of cedar berries differ from that of juniper berries?